 (Click ‘OK’ to set your new date settings)

-Your post will show as being “Scheduled” inside the Post Edit > Publish box …
+Your post should show as being “Scheduled” inside the Post Edit > Publish section …

 (Dashboard – Activity screen)

-We’ll show you now how to republish WordPress blog posts.
+We’ll show you now how to republish blog posts.

 Useful Tip: The above method also works for editing WP pages.

-In some instances, you may want to republish an old post.
-If so, there are a few different options you can choose:
+In some instances, you may decide to republish an old post.
+If so, there are a few options you can use to do this:

 Edit Post Date And Time

-You can reschedule your post by editing the date and time that the post was published.
-Enter a later date and time and click Schedule.
+You can reschedule your post by changing the date and the time the post was published.
+Enter a new date (and time) and click Schedule.

-When the scheduled time arrives, the post will jump from its current position in your timeline to the most recent spot on your blog and display the new date and time.
-The link for the post will also change to reflect the new publication date.
+When the scheduled time arrives, the post will move from its current place in your timeline to the most recent spot on your blog and display the new date and time.
+The post link will also update to reflect the new publication date.